Create and use endpoints

 You can create endpoints to be used for prediction using the GUI or the CLI.
 Follow the instructions described in the corresponding sections to learn how.

-Follow the steps below to create an endpoint using the GUI to be used for prediction.
+Follow the steps below to create an endpoint, that is not part of the CoE architecture, using the GUI to be used for prediction.
+After saving your endpoint, adjust the endpoint share settings to share your endpoint with other users and tenants.

 Base models do not support inference and cannot be deployed for endpoints.
 It is recommended to use Base models for training and not inference. |